Bagoum/danmokou/docs/articles/setup.md

 Only do this if you are rebuilding the F# project.
 This is not necessary for the vast majority of users.
 If you have no idea what this means, then you don't need to do it.

-- Build the F# project in the `FS` folder targeted at 4.7.2.
-I have provided DLLs so you don't have to do this unless you make changes to the F# code.
+- Build the `ParserCS` project in the `FS` folder targeted at 4.7.2.
+I have provided DLLs so you don't have to do this unless you make changes to the code.
-- Copy the output DLLs (Common, FParsec, FParsecCS, FSharp.Core, Parser, System.ValueTuple) to `Assets/Danmokou/Plugins/Self/Core`.
+- Copy the output DLL (ParserCS) to `Assets/Danmokou/Plugins/Self/Core/FS`.